niguen/battleship/README.md

 ~ ~ ~ ~ ~ 4 4 ~ ~ ~
 ```

-The name of the file should be the name the player will use in when playing the game.
+**The name of the file has to be the name, the player will use when playing the game!**

 Example: name: Simon -> file: Simon.txt

-By default, there are already some sample files included in the directory, that can be also be used.
+When all files are added the game can start.

-The available names are: Alice, Bob, Charles, Dave, Peter and Simon.
+Good Luck 😉